Interaction induced moir\'e systems in twisted bilayer optical lattices: Introduction

-Exploring the moir\'e physics in other platforms is appealing to fully unleash the power of twisting, since different platforms have their own advantage for quantum simulation.
+Exploring the moir\'e physics in other platforms is appealing to fully unleash the power of twisting.
 One prospective platform is cold atoms, where optical lattice has been a faithful simulation of lattice physics in condensed matter \cite{Bloch2008ultracold}.
-A variety of theoretical proposals have been put forward \cite{gonzalez-tudela_Cold_2019,salamon_Simulating_2020,luo_SpinTwisted_2021,wan2024fractal,wang2024threedimensional,madronero2023dynamic,madronero2024localized}, where twisted moir\'e physics can be either simulated using bilayer optical lattice or using pseudospin-1/2 atomic species.
+A variety of theoretical proposals have been put forward \cite{gonzalez-tudela_Cold_2019,salamon_Simulating_2020,luo_SpinTwisted_2021,paul2023particle,wan2024fractal,wang2024threedimensional,madronero2023dynamic,madronero2024localized}, where twisted moir\'e physics can be either simulated using bilayer optical lattice or using pseudospin-1/2 atomic species.
 Very recently, exciting experimental progress has been made \cite{meng_Atomic_2023}, which has turned long-standing speculation into reality.
 Compared to 2D materials, cold atom platforms offer significant advantages \cite{Bloch2008ultracold,Cheng2010Feshbach,Gross_Nat_Phys_2021}, as they allow for the engineering of diverse monolayer lattice structures, dynamic tuning of twist angles, and straightforward adjustment of interlayer coupling.
-Moreover, being free from lattice relaxation, strain, and disorder, these platforms support pristine twisted bilayer models.
-This enables direct theoretical comparisons and the exploration of novel physics unattainable in 2D materials.
+Moreover, being free from lattice relaxation, strain, and disorder, these platforms support pristine twisted bilayer models, allowing direct comparisons between theories and experiments.